DreamHost vs SiteGround WordPress Hosting Comparison – Is It Worth Paying Extra?

-Even when there were 100 simultaneous virtual users accessing the site, the response time remained below 200 milliseconds or 0.2 seconds.
+Even when there were a hundred simultaneous virtual users accessing the site, the response time remained below 200 milliseconds or 0.2 seconds.

 Heavyweight Theme Load Handling Test Results

-During the first test of the site using a heavyweight theme hosted by DreamHost, a maximum of 100 simultaneous virtual users was too much, and the response time hit a peak of 39 seconds.
+During the first test of the site using a heavyweight theme hosted by DreamHost, a maximum of a hundred simultaneous virtual users were too many, and the response time hit a peak of 39 seconds.
 After reducing the maximum number of virtual users to 50 and rerunning the test, the results were more meaningful.

 However, as the graph below shows, the response time (blue line) still reached two seconds by the time there were 18 virtual users accessing the site hosted by DreamHost at the same time.

-The SiteGround-hosted website did much better and was able to handle up to 100 simultaneous virtual users without the response time increasing much, even though the heavyweight Avada theme and its Agency demo were being used.
+The SiteGround-hosted website did much better and was able to handle up to a hundred simultaneous virtual users without the response time increasing much, even though the heavyweight Avada theme and its Agency demo were being used.